wdroz/check_urls/README.md

 # check_urls

-Verify the validity of url inside your files
+Verify the validity of URLs inside your files

 ## WIP project